- It's Software

 The problems with trusted third parties are that:

 We trust them to hold all our confidential data (such as e-mail, phone number, full name, home address, credit card info, bank info, etc.), so they naturally become a huge attraction for hackers.
 Examples in history taught us that it is near impossible for central entities to protect this data.

 We put so much trust in entities like central banks that some gained incredible power over the people and have been proven to abuse their power because humans are subject to corruption, emotions, bad decisions, self-interests, etc.

-With Bitcoin, the value that you or anyone else holds is 100% publicly verifiable with the Bitcoin software.
-You own your bitcoin in the purest sense that can exist when using the Bitcoin software.
+With Bitcoin, the value that you or anyone else holds is 100% publicly verifiable with a full node.
+You own your bitcoin in the purest sense that can exist when using a full node.
 In this space we go by the motto, "Don't trust.
 Verify".

-Bitcoin's code is open source meaning anyone can freely view, audit, modify or redistribute it.
+Bitcoin is open source meaning anyone can freely view, audit, modify or redistribute the code.
 This means that the project is open to everyone for collaboration which is great for bug checking and innovation.

 Bitcoin is permissionless meaning no person or machine has to ask permission to connect to the network.
-You can open your global bank account right now - all you have to do is download a Bitcoin wallet.
-You don't have to wait until a certain age, fill out paper work or visit your local bank.
-Even machines can have their own bank now, which unlocks some great future usecases.
-As we all know, machines cannot have a bank account using our current banking system.
+You can open your global self-custody bank right now - all you have to do is download a Bitcoin wallet.
+You don't have to wait until a certain age, fill out paper work, sign-up, or visit your local bank.
+Even machines can have their own bank now, as we all know, machines cannot have a bank account using our current banking system.

 No permission is required from a government, bank, authority, regulatory body or company.
 It doesn't matter how old you are, where you live, who your leaders are, if you have legal documents, what gender, what religion or what color you are - Bitcoin is a protocol and it does not care.